conda-forge/conda-forge.github.io/blog/2025-04-11-ten-years-of-conda-forge.md

 }
 ```

-If you want to learn more about the early history of conda-forge, check this [draft PR](https://github.com/conda-forge/conda-forge.github.io/pull/2298).
+If you want to learn more about the early history of conda-forge, check this [draft PR](https://github.com/conda-forge/conda-forge.github.io/pull/2298),
+where we're in the process of crystallizing the collective memories of many current and prior
+contributors into a cohesive account of the most important events and milestones.